shader-slang/slang/docs/building.md

 Then open the `slang.xcworkspace` project inside of Xcode and build.

-### CygWin
+### Cygwin

 Note that Cygwin isn't an official target.

-One issue with building on CygWin, is that there isn't a binary version of `premake` currently available.
+One issue with building on [Cygwin](https://cygwin.com/), is that there isn't a binary version of `premake` currently available.
 It may be possible to make this work by building `premake` from source, and then just doing `premake5 gmake`.
-Here we use another approach - using the windows `premake` to create a cygwin project.
+Here we use another approach - using the windows `premake` to create a Cygwin project.
 To do this use the command line...

 ```
 % premake5 --target-detail=cygwin gmake